xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/l1_ios_audio_hw.rst

 The board has an associated firmware application that uses the USB audio 2.0 software reference platform.
 Details of this application can be found in :ref:`sec_l1_ios_audio_sw`.

-This platform is based on the L1 USB Audio reference design with a number of changes:
+This platform is based on the L1 USB Audio Reference Design (XR-USB-AUDIO-2.0) with a number of changes:

    * Reduced BOM